pasqal-io/pasqal-cloud/pasqal-cloud/README.md

 serialized_sequence = sequence.to_abstract_repr()
 ```

-When creating a job, select a number of runs and set the desired values for the variables defined in the sequence:
+#### Batch-level sequence

+When all jobs share the same sequence, you can specify it at the batch level.
+For each job, you must set a value for
+each variable, if any, defined in your sequence:

 ```python
 job1 = {"runs": 20, "variables": {"omega_max": 6}}